seinecle/mk99/docs/generated-html/subdir/the-headache-of-data-integration_temp_pdf.md

 //ST: !
-==== b.
-DMP in relation to other information systems
+=== b.
+DMP in relation to other components of the information system

 //ST: !

-DMPs are relatively new.
+*DMPs* (((DMP - data management platform))) are relatively new.
 They integrate with 3 other information systems in the firm:

 //ST: !

-- CRM (Customer Relationship Management)
+- CRM (((CRM - Customer Relationship Management)))
 ** This is the software *gathering* data related to customers and sales.
 It is a major source of *input data* for a DMP.

 //ST: !

-- ERP (Enterprise Resource Planning)
+- ERP (((ERP - Enterprise Resource Planning)))
 ** Large software synchronizing information systems from finance, sales, logistics and more.
 The CRM can be independent or part of the ERP.

 //ST: !

-- DSP (Demand Side Platform)
+- DSP (((DSP - Demand Side Platform)))
-** https://digiday.com/media/wtf-demand-side-platform/[piece of software automatizing ad buying].
-So, the audiences identified in the DMP could be served corresponding ads automatically with a DSP.
+** https://digiday.com/media/wtf-demand-side-platform/[Piece of software automatizing ad buying].
+The audiences identified in the DMP could be served corresponding ads with a DSP.

 //ST: !
+- Data lake (((data lake)))
+** Data lakes are databases specializing in storing large amounts of unstructured data.
+They respond to the need of "storing today, for future use".
+A data lake is not meant to be optimized for queries.
+They are meant to store everything we collect today, in the case this data will serve future usages.
+When this happens, data can be extracted from the data lake and put in a database, in a form which makes it convenient to query and analyze.

+//ST: !
 How can data circulate across these software and with the external world?
-The next lesson is devoted to APIs, another important concept.
+The next chapter is devoted to APIs, another essential concept.

 == The end
-//ST: The end
 //ST: !

 Find references for this lesson, and other lessons, https://seinecle.github.io/mk99/[here].

-image:round_portrait_mini_150.png[align="center", role="right"]
+image:round_portrait_mini_150.png[align="center", role="right"][align="center", role="right"]
 This course is made by Clement Levallois.

-Discover my other courses in data / tech for business: http://www.clementlevallois.net
+Discover my other courses in data / tech for business: https://www.clementlevallois.net

 Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle]